-It's helpful to start thinking of the things that you're drawing not as lots of individual shapes and lines but more of shapes, intersections and space.
-We also need to think about perspective, foreshortening and a whole host of other things.
-We don't teach these technical aspects of drawing on our eCourses as there are hundreds of free tutorials online that do this very well.
-Just Google perspective, foreshortening etc. We teach more about creating your response to the subject/object and how you can produce individual drawings which is essentially what the art colleges are looking for.
-A portfolio of well executed technically proficient drawings is not necessarily going to get you into art college.
-Read more about this in our 'Creating a sensational portfolio' eBook.
+It’s helpful to start thinking of the things that you’re drawing not as lots of individual shapes and lines but more of shapes, intersections, and space.
+We also need to think about perspective, foreshortening, and a whole host of other things.
+We don’t teach these technical aspects of drawing on our eCourses as there are hundreds of free tutorials online that do this very well.
+Just Google’s perspective, foreshortening, etc. We teach more about creating your response to the subject/object and how you can produce individual drawings which are essentially what the art colleges are looking for.
+A portfolio of well-executed technically proficient drawings is not necessarily going to get you into art college.
+Read more about this in our ‘Creating a sensational portfolio’ eBook.

 I am sitting writing this post in silence.
 When I teach life drawing I expect the room to be silent.
 Why?
 Because if we’re using our brain to chat or engage in other things then we can’t concentrate and give drawing our full attention.
 And it needs our full attention.
 You might like to listen to music when you’re drawing.
 If you’re an experienced artist then I should imagine that you will find this enjoyable and not too interfering with your concentration.
 But if you’re learning to draw I would recommend you switch off your music, cut the chat and get on with the task in hand.